simonw/datasette-insert/README.md

     $ pip install datasette-insert

-This plugin should always be deployed with additional configuration to prevent unauthenticated access.
+This plugin should always be deployed with additional configuration to prevent unauthenticated access, see notes below.

 If you are trying it out on your own local machine, you can `pip install` the [datasette-insert-unsafe](https://github.com/simonw/datasette-insert-unsafe) plugin to allow access without needing to set up authentication or permissions separately.